Tianyu-Zhang-Andrew/TelemedicineProject/README.md

 The patient side mobile application is inside webRTCmedicine. (react-native APP) The Video conferencing function is provided by Twilio.

-There are readme in each folder, see them for more information
+There are readme in each folder, see them for more information.(for developers) The Thessis report.pdf is an essay about this system.